andrevidela/Research-report/Activity.md

 - GNN
   - idea: abstract over the data structure used for convolution, use categorical morphisms to convert from one object to the other (derivable euclidean spaces and finite descrete graphs)

+# 11.12

+- [x] installed and setup streaming software on personal laptop

 # 9.12

 - [x] setup uni laptop